ttsao3/GAM531-openTk-a3_3DCube/README.md

    with OpenTk.

-2. How I rendered the cube
+2. How I rendered the cube.

    I first created 36 vertices to support all face of my cube (3 vertices * 2 triangle per face * 6 faces) and assignemnt color to each square face (2 triangle face).